GrantMeStrength/KIM1/retroshield/retroshield.md

 ![](kim9.png)

 I could spend more time adding the code to support Ctrl+C and BREAK, but I also have to update the Virtual KIM app work with different screen sizes.
 It would be great to get the other console apps working too: Forth, JMON, Tiny BASIC, and add the ability to snapshot and restore memory (to make it easy to save a lot programs).

+## Wrap-up

+The bug with addressing modes was the big issue.
+Other issues were minor and related to the implementation of the virtual KIM-1 rather than the 6502 implementation.
+I'm pretty sure the 6502 part is ok.

+I have added a simple Apple-1 implementation to my project, and that works too, so I'm working on wrapping things up into an app that I can submit to the App Store.
+I've no idea if Apple will let it through their review process, but we'll see!